supnate/rekit/README-2.0.md

 # <img src="/images/logo_text.png?raw=true" width="228">

 > 🎉🎉🎉 Rekit 2.0 is out with nice new features!
-Check out the release note at: https://github.com/supnate/rekit/releases/tag/v2.0.0
+Check out the [release notes](https://github.com/supnate/rekit/releases/tag/v2.0.0) now.

 Rekit is a toolkit for building scalable web applications with React, Redux and React-router.